IEEE-AlAzhar/Mobile-App-Back/CONTRIBUTING.md

 #### Add a new endpoint / entire module (model & controller)

-To add a new `endpoint / entire module (model & controller)`, please write a proposal first that describes the importance of this module or the endpoint.
+To add a new `endpoint / entire module (model & controller & service)`, please write a proposal first that describes the importance of this module or the endpoint and send it to our email `ieeeaztechnicalcommittee@ieee-azhar.com`

-After your proposal has been accepted, head to [index.js](index.js) and require it inside this file.
+After your proposal has been accepted, head to [index.js](index.js) and require the controller inside this file.

 ### Front